Play in Nelson - The Gateway to the Outdoors

 Bike rides in and around Nelson are varied and cater for all levels of recreational and mountain bike riders.

-Our friend Dave, from Biking Nelson, has the latest Mountain Bikes and Hybrids which you can hire for 2 hours, Half day or Full day.
+Our friend Dave, from Biking Nelson, has the latest Mountain Bikes and Hybrids which you can hire for a Half day or Full day.
 We have his Bikes here at our hostel, complete with helmets, gloves and break down kit.
 We have trail maps and can give you suggestions depending on your ability and the amount of time you have available.
 Dave can also provide Guided mountain bike trips if you prefer.

 Nelson to Kaiteriteri (1-4 days, 38-175km)